Sign in

 Sustainable Travel: 7 Things to Pack to Be Eco-Friendly on the Go

 Sustainable travel is more important now than ever.
-Here are 7 essentials to bring with you on your travels to be more sustainable.
+Here are 7 essentials to bring with you on your travels to support sustainability in travel and tourism.

 You rarely see photos on Instagram of the unglamorous parts of travel – including littered streets and beaches.
 If we all keep doing what we’re doing (i.e, consuming a lot of plastic and not recycling it properly) there will be more plastic in the ocean than there are fish by 2050.